-Many people with Fragile X syndrome are not able to communicate that they are experiencing pain and discomfort.
+Many people with Rubinstein-Taybi syndrome are not able to communicate that they are experiencing pain and discomfort.
 Consequently, they may find other ways to let you know that they are in pain.

-There is some evidence that challenging behaviour (particularly, self-injurious behaviour) can occur in response to painful medical conditions and discomfort.
+There is some evidence that challenging behaviour, in particular self-injurious behaviour can occur in response to painful medical conditions and discomfort.
 However, this does not mean that other forms of challenging behaviour are not influenced by pain and discomfort.
-For any sudden outbursts of any form of challenging behaviour that appear 'out of the blue' pain and discomfort should be taken into consideration when trying to identify a cause.
+For any sudden outbursts of any form of challenging behaviour that appear 'out of the blue', pain and discomfort should be taken into consideration when trying to identify a cause.
+For information on how to identify pain in children with severe intellectual disability and/or communication difficulties please click here.

-Examples of medical conditions which have been found to lead to self-injurious behaviour in children and adults who have intellectual disability include otitis media (middle ear infections), skin infections and irritation, and gastrointestinal reflux.
+Examples of medical conditions which have been found to lead to self-injurious behaviour in children and adults who have intellectual disability include otitis media (middle ear infections), skin infections and irritation and gastro-intestinal reflux.

-Self-injurious behaviour is sometimes directed towards specific areas of the body which might indicate that the person is experiencing pain in that area e.g., banging or rubbing around the ear in response to earache or banging around the jaw in response to toothache.
-You can see an example of pain related behaviour in the following re-enactment by a role play actor.
+Self-injurious behaviour is sometimes directed towards specific areas of the body which might indicate that the person is experiencing pain in that area e.g. banging or rubbing around the ear in response to earache or banging around the jaw in response to toothache.

 At other times, the self-injury may be directed towards another part of the body that does not appear to be related.
-For example children have been observed who pull their own hair in response to chronic stomach pain.
+For example, children have been observed to pull their own hair in response to chronic stomach pain.
 Signs of pain are not always obvious.